Engee documentation

 No description has been provided for this image

-Function watershed Method segments the image using a watershed transformation.
+The watershed Method function segments the image using watershed transformation.

-Each basin formed by the watershed transformation corresponds to a segment.
-In the marker matrix, zero means no marker.
-If two markers have the same index, their regions will be merged into one region.
+Each basin formed by watershed transformation corresponds to a segment.
+In the marker matrix, zero means there is no marker.
+If two markers have the same index, their regions will be combined into one region.

 In [ ]: